WHAT Is The Purpose of Estate Planning?

 Who Needs to Create an Estate Plan?

 You do!
-By creating an estate plan you’ll have peace of mind knowing that your assets will be distributed in accordance with your wishes and that your heirs minimize estate and other “Death Taxes”.
+By creating an estate plan you’ll have peace of mind knowing that your assets will be distributed in accordance with your wishes.
+We’ll help you and your heirs minimize estate and other “Death Taxes”.
 Here is a list of documents that we include in most of our estate plans to help you preserve your assets:

 - Durable power of attorney